-A parenting mistake is that parents often forbid their children from doing this, not trying that, but not explaining why this is the case.
+A parenting mistake is that parents often ban their children from doing this, not trying that, but not explaining why this is the case.
 Heroin and other drugs are examples.
 When your kids get older and think more logically, instead of banning/scolding them, provide them with on-time, useful information and clear evidence explaining why parents do so.

 This article will summarize the basic information that parents need to know about Teen Heroin use: What is Heroin, short-term responses and long-term effects of Heroin to minors, and importantly how to protect and prevent your children from these threats in the first place?